Old Man's War: Rraey

 The Rraey are a species described in Old Man's War as being considerably less advanced than the CDF.
 They consider humans as a part of a "balanced breakfast" and are even known to have celebrity chefs showing how to best butcher a human.
 They became a serious problem for the CDF after acquiring technology from the Consu to predict the trajectory of a vessel's skip drives, a feat that was previously considered impossible.
-The only physical description of them is a mention that they have a head and limbs and "muscular bird-like legs".
+They are described as having "muscular bird-like legs," with backwards knees (compared to a human knee).
+They also have optical and auditory "bands" which wrap around their head instead of eyes and ears, and skin folds on their heads to radiate heat instead of hair.

 They developed a craving for humans, going as far as creating many dishes for different parts of the body.
 They are a few decades behind the CDF in terms of technology and weaponry, but nonetheless, still considered a threat to the CDF.
 The skip drive detection device given to them by the Consu enabled them to wipe out an entire fleet of CDF ships without any casualties to their own.